+- 5. Summary of significant accounting policies (continued)

+- 5.4 Financial instruments (continued)

-4.4.3 Measurement of ECL (continued)
+- 5.4.3 Measurement of ECL (continued)

 Definition of default (continued)

 Overdrafts are considered as being past due once the customer has breached an advised limit or been advised of a limit smaller than the current amount outstanding.